barahona-research-group/PyGenStability/README.md

-Other examples can be found as jupyter-notebooks in `examples/` directory, including:
+Other examples can be found as jupyter-notebooks in the `examples/` directory, including:
 * Example 1: Undirected SBM
 * Example 2: Multiscale
 * Example 3: Directed networks
 * Example 4: Custom constructors
 * Example 5: Hypergraphs

+Finally, we provide applications to real-world networks in the `examples/real_examples/` directory, including:
+* Powergrid network
+* Protein structures

 ## Our other available packages